Birender Singh (politician, born 1921): Contribution to Rewari

 By his efforts, Rewari was made a separate district in 1989.
 The ruling government was of Chaudhary Om Prakash Chautala who was the Chief Minister.

 Education and welfare of Ahirwal areas

 Apart from his political service to the Nation Rao Birender Singh also served the backward areas of Ahirwal by establishing many educational institutions like Ahir College Rewari, RBS School-Rewari, Rao Tularam School- Rewari, Rao Tularam Technical College- Delhi.
-He is the founder of RBS College of Education- Rampura, Rewari.
+He was the founder of RBS College of Education- Rampura, Rewari.

 Death

 He died of cardiac arrest in Gurgaon on 30 September 2009.